 My music teaching room is a large, airy room well set-up with a conventional piano, keyboard, Clavinova, a studio recording system – essential for singing students – and general digital technology.
 Staying up-to-date with technology is on-going, and necessary in today’s music teaching environment.

-As from 2018, I am teaching adults only.
-Adults often feel they have missed the boat with learning music, but starting later is absolutely no problem, brings a lot of pleasure, and is great for the mind.
+As from 2018, I am teaching adults only, from Grade 6 and above.
+Adults returning to their musical journey find a lot of pleasure, it is great for the mind and opens a lot of doors for them.
 It is literally never too late.
 Many benefits become evident, including for singers an improvement in respiratory health and improved strength.
-All musicians enjoy an improvement in their posture.

-Of course exciting research shows how valuable learning a musical instrument (or singing!) is for keeping the brain active and healthy and developing left and right brain skills for the duration of learning.
-Come and have fun, enjoy making music – and keep yourself emotionally and mentally healthy!
+Of course exciting research shows how valuable pursuing learning of a musical instrument, or singing, is for keeping the brain active and healthy and encouraging neuro-plasticity, integrating left and right brain co-ordination and development, improving motor skills, and developing confidence and quality of life in general.